siran/writing/documents/Outreach/Short Research Background - An Rodriguez.md

 continuity and source-free transport are treated as primitive, and known physics is recovered from that basis.
 The main line of work recovers electromagnetism, quantum dynamics, inertial mass, and relativistic kinematics from field transport rather than from particles or pre-given geometry.
+A recent extension derives refraction itself from coherent superposition of free electromagnetic fields, without invoking matter — the theoretical ground for the current experimental proposal.

-My current experimental focus is interferometric: a Mach-Zehnder time-of-flight test of whether a bright interference fringe exhibits a dielectric-like longitudinal delay under constructive interference.
+My current experimental focus is interferometric: a Mach-Zehnder test of whether a bright interference fringe exhibits a dielectric-like loading under constructive interference.
+Two experiments probe the same prediction — refraction at a glass boundary (a binary discriminator near the critical angle $\theta_c \approx 48.6^\circ$, where the loaded reading predicts total internal reflection) and time-of-flight along a propagation path.

 ## Selected Publications